DevExpress/devextreme-documentation/concepts/50 React Components/45 Optimize Performance/05 Do not Pass Inline Functions and Objects as Component Props/05 Object Literals Configuration.md

     url: "https://codesandbox.io/s/simple-array-devextreme-data-grid-forked-z2bigu?file=/App.js:"
 }

-If an object literal does not require an access to component properties, you can extract if from the function body.
+If an object literal does not require an access to component properties, you can extract if from the function body:

     <!-- tab: App.js -->// Incorrect:
     function App() {